Click on any photo for a larger image.

 And finally, there I am on the back of a donkey.
 My riding a donkey is about as ridiculous as Michael Dukakis riding a tank, but I don't think I actually rode it, I just posed with it.

 Occasionally Brunie and I did ride horses or mules.
-A large family from the interior would invite us to lunch (the large meal of the day) on a Sunday.
-They sent two of their smaller boys on two horses or mules & we would ride back with them sitting behind us.
+A large family from the interior (mentioned above) would invite us to lunch (the large meal of the day) on a Sunday.
+They sent two of their smaller boys on two horses or mules and we would ride back with them sitting behind us.
+Then we'd ride home with the boys again, and thn they'd fo home on the horses.

 I think this was taken outside of town at the dam which had been built by DNOCS, the National Department of Works Against Droughts.